Imperatorn/cross-compiling/README.md

 # Build binaries for Windows from Linux using dub

 Make sure you have LDC installed.
+If you need to, read [Cross compiling with LDC][1]

 In this example we will target x64 Windows.